ineiti/fledger/WIP.md

 ## Cleanups / improvements

+- flnode/src/node.rs changes:
+  - instead of calling `update`, use the `template` version with a tap and a watcher
+  - add the timer as an argument to the brokers which need it and remove the `add_timer` method
+- rewrite the flmodules/src/*/broker.rs :
+  - move dht_storage way of broker.rs/message.rs to other brokers, too
+  - think how the `Overlay` (should be renamed to `Adapter` or so) can be redone.
+One possibility is to have the network module using a good `NetworkMessage` which includes the `NetworkWrapper` and can also be used by `Random` and `Loopix`.
+      - Question: how to handle special messages then?
+Like asking to reshuffle connections in `random` or accessing the providers in `loopix`?
+      - Answer: they can be added as a broker with another message type, which is also added to the broker structure
+        - add an internal message enum to separate them from the outside messages
 - yaml files are stored as .toml
   - make sure old files can be read as .toml
   - save new files as .yaml